yucelz/card_fraud_detection/README.md

-# card_fraud_detection Event classification for payment card fraud detection
+# Event classification for payment card fraud detection

 ## Introduction
 Payment fraud detection is critical for banks, businesses, and consumers.
 In Europe alone, fraudulent transactions were estimated at €1.89 billion in 2019.
 Worldwide, approximately 3.6% of commerce revenue is lost to fraud.
 In this notebook, we train and evaluate a model to detect fraudulent transactions using the synthetic dataset attached to the book Reproducible Machine Learning for Credit Card Fraud Detection by Le Borgne et al.